cosmos1988/Jacee/README.md

 Jacee is a fast and low-level abstracted library that can fully replace jQuery.
 The name is derived from the first letters of J, action, check, element, and event.

-■ action.js: The JAction object is a collection of functions related to various actions.
-It includes functionality such as Ajax requests, page transitions, clicks, and focus.
+■ Jacee is a fast and low-level abstracted JavaScript library that can completely replace jQuery.
+The name is derived from the first letters of J, action, check, element, and event.

 ■ check.js: The JCheck object is a collection of functions related to various validation checks.
 It includes functions that provide simple boolean return values along with alert messages and focus control, as well as functions for input restrictions.